Upstatement/quickshare/README.md

 <a class="qs-link" data-service="twitter" data-url="http://specific-url.com">Twitter</a>
 ```

+There are more customisible data attributes listed in the reference section, including social media dependent attributes.

 Share Containers
 -----------------

-If you want to share a specific URL with an array of different social media options, you can avoid duplicated data attribute tags by using a share container, using a parent HTML element with the class attribute `qs-container`.
+If you want to share a specific URL with an array of different social media options, you can avoid duplicated data attribute tags by using a share container, a parent HTML element with the class attribute `qs-container`.

 Here's a simple example